 - Be sure to visit the Gallery Shop which has a wonderful selection of gifts.
 You can purchase reproduced prints of many of your favorite works of art.

 - Enjoy a leisurely walk through the Sculpture Garden and enjoy one of the city's best outdoor venues.

-The National Gallery of Art has a bookstore and children’s shop that offer a variety of gift items.
-Three café’s and a coffee bar provide plenty of dining options.
+- Three café’s and a coffee bar provide plenty of dining options.

 The National Gallery Of Art Sculpture Garden, a six-acre space on the National Mall, provides an outdoor venue for art appreciation and summer entertainment.
 In the winter months, the Sculpture Garden becomes a venue for outdoor ice skating.

 The Gallery has an ongoing schedule of free family-friendly activities including family workshops, special family weekends, family concerts, storytelling programs, guided conversations, teen studios, and exhibition discovery guides.
 The Film Program for Children and Teens aims to present a broad range of recently produced films, selected for their appeal to youth and adult audiences, and at the same time to foster an understanding of film as an art form.
 Families may explore the collection together using the children's audio and video tour which highlights 50 masterpieces on display in the West Building's Main Floor galleries.